-EDUCATORS: Check out our new Flexible Instrumentation Big Band charts, newly released by VJC Publications.
-Throughout the month of January, use the Coupon Code JEN25 to receive 25% off all VJC Publications purchases!
-And you can listen to most of these publications HERE on the VJC YouTube channel.
+EDUCATORS: Check out our new Flexible Instrumentation Big Band charts, released by VJC Publications.
+You can listen to most of these publications HERE on the VJC YouTube channel.
+We've also revived our JEN25 coupon code from back in January.
+Use that code at checkout to receive 25% off every VJC Publications purchase through May 31st!

 ABOUT THE VALLEY JAZZ COOPERATIVE